aGus41/meraki-purger/README.md

 Run ```pip install requests``` to install it.
 I used some color coding for the script output.

-In Windows, it is likely that you have to enable it in the Registry Editor: https://user-images.githubusercontent.com/5589855/36943005-11e41fe2-1f36-11e8-9401-7ac40d300f10.png
+In Windows, it is likely that you have to enable it manually in the Registry Editor: https://user-images.githubusercontent.com/5589855/36943005-11e41fe2-1f36-11e8-9401-7ac40d300f10.png

 ### --help output